-Pensacon: Pensacola Comic Con proudly presents the third annual Pensacon Short Film Festival as one of its official events.
+Pensacon: Pensacola Comic Con proudly presents the fourth annual Pensacon Short Film Festival as one of its official events.
 As part of this convention, the films screened will celebrate science fiction, horror, fantasy, comic books, pop culture, and animation.

 Each Official Selection will be given two weekend passes to Pensacon (travel not included) to attend the screening, and filmmakers may participate in a Q&A session about their films immediately following the screening.